wp-plugins/wp-rss-multi-importer/readme.txt

 * Show an excerpt (and select the number of words to show - 50, 100, 200, 300)
 * Select how you would like the links to open (in a Lightbox, a new window, or the current window)
 * Set the links as no-follow or not
-* Suppress images in excerpts of you want
+* Suppress images in excerpts if you want
-* Resize images in excerpts (may slow down how quickly the page loads)
+* Resize images in excerpts
 * Allow users to determine whether to show-hide excerpts
 * Set caching time for faster page loading
 * Export all the feeds as a single RSS feed